Mechanics

 Material quality and your skill rank affect the result.

-- 7 crafting stations — forge, workbench, cookfire, alchemy bench, pharmacy lab, loom, jeweler's bench
+- 6 crafting stations - forge, workbench, cookfire, alchemy bench, pharmacy lab, and loom

-- 9 crafting skills — smithing, leatherwork, cooking, alchemy, tailoring, and more
+- 11 crafting skills - smithing, leatherwork, cooking, alchemy, tailoring, jewelcrafting, woodworking, and more

 - 5 quality tiers - crude through masterwork